Klimentina2709/Bikes/README.md

 git clone https://github.com/Klimentina2709/Bikes.git

 # Switch to the Vanilla JavaScript version

 git checkout Vanilla_JavaScript_Page

 # Switch to the React version

 git checkout React_Page
+# install node_modules
 ```

+## Contact

+If you have any questions, feel free to contact me.